dapr/quickstarts/tutorials/workflow/csharp/fan-out-fan-in/README.md

 # Fan-out/Fan-in

 This tutorial demonstrates how to author a workflow where multiple independent tasks can be scheduled and executed simultaneously.
-The workflow can either wait until all tasks are completed, or when the fastest task is completed.
+The workflow can either wait until all tasks are completed to proceed, or continue when the fastest task is completed.
 For more information about the fan-out/fan-in pattern see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-patterns/#fan-outfan-in).

 ## Inspect the code